JuliaAstro/LombScargle.jl/README.md

 ```

 The first peak is the real one, the other double peaks appear at higher
 armonics.
-Usually plotting the periodogram can give you a clue of what’s going
+Usually, plotting the periodogram can give you a clue of what’s going
 on.

 ### Find the Best-Fitting Model ###